 Amber H. Simpler, Ph.D., ABPP

 Dr. Simpler is an experienced Forensic Psychologist.
 She has worked in the correctional healthcare setting by conducting evaluations of competence to stand trial, criminal responsibility, competence to waive constitutional rights, and violence risk assessments in felony cases, both on inpatient and outpatient basis.
 Dr. Simpler brings her experience to NaphCare to collaborate with mental health providers to improve clinical and operational processes, to establish jail based competency restoration programs, develop standardized forms and process for the mental health department, and to evaluate sites to assist with new initiatives such as mental health crisis stabilization units.
 She will also be collaborating with TechCare® developers to develop algorithms and program to assist with provision of care to patients with mental health needs.
 Dr. Simpler will also provide training and develop process as needed.

 Chief Nursing Officer

-As Senior Vice President of Clinical Operations for NaphCare, Mrs. Burgess provides clinical and administrative leadership to 20+ short-term correctional facilities.
-She works directly with site teams, as well as other corporate leaders, to ensure best practices within all managed sites.
-Some of her responsibilities include the following: lead administrator of the Corporate STATCare program; active participant in the company’s Morbidity and Mortality conferences, Pharmacy and Therapeutics Committee, and Utilization Management process.
-She is involved with the educational development and training of our on-site providers; works directly with the NaphCare IT department to develop and update clinical components within TechCare®; works directly with corporate Compliance Coordinators to ensure sites remain audit ready at all times.
+As Chief Nursing Officer, Marsha Burgess provides clinical oversight to mid-level clinicians at more than 30 jails nationwide.
+She works directly with clinical teams and corporate leaders to ensure best practices and compliance with NCCHC guidelines are in place at all managed sites.
+Additionally, Marsha oversees the overall operations of NaphCare’s STATCare team.
+She promotes leadership, growth and development, and directs the training and education of advanced practice providers.
+Marsha is an active participant in NaphCare’s Morbidity and Mortality conferences, Pharmacy and Therapeutics Committee, and Utilization Management process.
+She works directly with the NaphCare IT department to develop and update clinical components within TechCare and works with corporate compliance coordinators to ensure sites remain audit-prepared at all times.